DeiC-HPC/cotainr/doc/development/maintenance.rst

 We aim to test `cotainr` against versions of its dependencies that we expect to be used in production on HPC systems.
 Thus, the `matrix.json <https://github.com/DeiC-HPC/cotainr/actions/workflows/matrix.json>`_ should regularity be updated to reflect this.
 Specifically it should be updated to include:

 - All `fully released and still supported versions <https://devguide.python.org/versions/>`_ of Python.
 Note, the minimum Python version is also specified in `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_.
 When removing the minimum Python version from the `matrix.json`, updates should also be made to the `pyproject.toml` file to reflect this as described in `section covering updates to pyproject.toml dependencies <bumping-pyproject-toml-dependencies>`_.
-- SingularityCE and Apptainer versions from the oldest version that is still in use in production on HPC systems that we aim to support up to the latest fully released version.
-We aim to test all MAJOR and MINOR versions, but only the most recent PATCH, (as defined by `SemVer <https://semver.org/>`_ versioning) of SingularityCE and Apptainer within this span.
+- SingularityCE and Apptainer versions from the oldest version that is still in use in production on HPC systems, that we aim to support, up to the latest fully released version.
+We aim to test all MAJOR and MINOR versions, but only the most recent PATCH (as defined by `SemVer <https://semver.org/>`_ versioning), of SingularityCE and Apptainer within this span.

 .. _bumping-pyproject-toml-dependencies: